 Sticks to walls and explodes after four seconds.
-Its secondary function is a threat detector similar to the K7 Avenger, though you can't throw any mines while the detector is on.
+Its secondary function is a threat detector similar to the K7 Avenger, though mines can't be thrown while the detector is on.
 This mine is yellow.

 A mine with a proximity fuse.
 It has a threat detection/evaluation sensor that can be activated a secondary mode.

-Similar to the timed mine, only it explodes when an enemy (or an ally, or you) approaches it.
+Similar to the timed mine, only it explodes when an enemy (or an ally, or the player) approaches it.
 This mine is green.

 A mine that can be triggered remotely.
 The activate command is the secondary mode.

-Similar to the timed mine, only you must detonate it manually.
+Similar to the timed mine, only it must be detonated manually.
 The detonation

 |PP9i||The PP7 in Goldeneye.|